8 Gaussian Processes

 KXX = outer(XX[,1],XX[,1], sqexpcov) + diag(eps, q)

-Notice that we did not add \(\epsilon I\) to \(K_*\) = KX matrix, but we add it to \(K_{**}\) = KXX to guarantee that the resulting posterior covariance matrix is non-singular (invertible).
+Notice that we did not add \(\epsilon I\) to \(K_*\) = KX matrix, but we add it to \(K_{**}\) = KXX to ensure the posterior covariance is invertible.
+We do not add it to \(K_*\) (KX) as it represents cross-covariance, which does not need to be positive definite.
 Now we can calculate the mean and covariance of the posterior distribution of \(y_*\) given \(Y\).

 Si = solve(K)